rust-lang/reference/src/attributes.md

   - [`no_builtins`] --- Disables use of certain built-in functions.
   - [`target_feature`] --- Configure platform-specific code generation.
   - [`track_caller`] --- Pass the parent call location to `std::panic::Location::caller()`.
-  - [`instruction_set`] --- Specify the instruction set used to generate a functions code
+  - [`instruction_set`] --- Specify the instruction set used to generate a function's code.

 - Documentation
   - `doc` --- Specifies documentation.
 See [The Rustdoc Book] for more